All Episodes

 I'm not thinking that this is because there's no way that I know of to effectively do this kind of level of alteration safely, right?

-Uh it all has to have limits, and that's how they set the limits, that's how it's coordinated.
+It all has to have limits, and that's how they set the limits, that's how it's coordinated.

-So we have all these software layers in our body that we don't want to be screwing with by zapping ourselves with big amounts of electricity, or even thinking about getting in any kind of a bed with Simon Parks on any level at all.
+So, we have all these software layers in our body that we don't want to be screwing with by zapping ourselves with big amounts of electricity or even thinking about getting in any kind of a bed with Simon Parks on any level at all.

-Uh anyway, guys, yes, I know I'm a mean bastard, there's no question about it.
+Anyway, guys, yes, I know I'm a mean bastard.

 Export Selection